Walter Pyramid

-The Walter Pyramid, formerly known as The Long Beach Pyramid, is a 4,000-seat, indoor multi-purpose arena on the campus of Long Beach State University in Long Beach, California.
+The LBS Financial Credit Union Pyramid, formerly known as Walter Pyramid and The Long Beach Pyramid, is a 4,000-seat, pyramid-shaped indoor arena on the campus of California State University, Long Beach in Long Beach, California.

+It serves as home venue to the University's men's and women's basketball teams and men's and women's volleyball teams.

 History

 The Walter Pyramid was officially opened on November 30, 1994, when it hosted a Long Beach State men's basketball game against the Detroit Titans, which aired live on ESPN.
 A standing-room only crowd of 5,021 saw Long Beach come away victorious with a final score of 71-64.